-Being a growth council, staff numbers will of course need to grow to keep up with demand for services, however, Council has managed to plan for a moderate increase in staff numbers in line with LTFP projections and will account for 43% of operating income; a justifiable figure in the context of the lower percentage attributed to 'materials, contractors and other' expenses.
+Being a growth council, staff numbers will of course need to grow to keep up with demand for services.

+Council has managed to plan for a moderate increase in staff numbers in line with LTFP projections and will account for 40% of operating expenses; a justifiable figure in the context of the lower percentage attributed to 'materials, contractors and other' expenses.

-From a rating perspective, Council has elected to adopt Option 3 of our modelling which proposes an average rate increase across all land use categories of 7.03% plus growth of 2.55%.
+From a rating perspective, Council has elected an average rate increase across all land use categories of 5.00% plus growth of 3.82%.